dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 These challenges are inherent to distributed architectures.
 Whether in Big Data pipelines spanning multiple data sources and transformations, or if multiple microservices are communicating to each other to execute some business function, in both domains, data or messages can break consumers if schemas or semantics change unexpectedly, and accountability for who relies on which data is unclear.

-To address this, explicit agreements — often called **data contracts** in Big Data domain or **consumer contracts** in microservice architectures — codify the shared expectations between producers and consumers and define the "API of data" being exchanged.
+To address this, explicit agreements — often called **data contracts** in Big Data domain or **consumer driven contracts** in microservice architectures — codify the shared expectations between producers and consumers and define the "API of data" being exchanged.
 These types of contracts typically define schema, semantics, and quality guarantees, and also provide mechanisms for coordinated change management.

 Adapting the same principles to authorization architectures bring similar benefits: